 In adulthood, treatment and professional intervention can assist a person to reduce and manage destructive behaviors in order to stabilize their personal and professional relationships.

 Psychotherapy is the standard treatment for antisocial personality disorder together with providing coping skills and anger management techniques.
 Psychotherapy can also help sociopaths if they are struggling with other co-occurring mental health or substance abuse disorders, and can either be delivered in an individual or in a group modality.

 At present time, there are no medications approved by the Food and Drug Administration to specifically treat antisocial personality disorder.
 However, psychiatrists and other practitioners may prescribe medications to treat simultaneous symptoms of depression or anxiety.
 In addition, mood stabilizers or atypical antipsychotics may be prescribed to treat reckless aggression.
 But due to a sociopath’s impulsivity and high-risk potential, medications should be prescribed with caution in order to avoid addiction and substance abuse problems.

 The success of a sociopath’s treatment largely depends on the severity of a person’s symptoms along with their openness to treatment.
 Individuals who are willing to participate in treatment, who follow protocol, and who are monitored closely tend to have better long-term outcomes.
 In contrast, sociopaths with severe symptoms and an aversion to treatment will likely be destined for poorer outcomes.

-Regardless of where a sociopath lies on the continuum, the common theme is that they seek control and experience joy by inflicting pain and suffering to those around them.
-They do know the difference between right and wrong, but consistently choose wrong due to their lack of conscience.
+Regardless of where a sociopath lies on the continuum, the common theme is that they seek control and experience joy by inflicting pain and suffering on those around them.